DANIEL B. BOTKIN

 Extensive Experience Dealing with Major Environmental Problems

-∙ 13 trade books, most recently The Moon in the Nautilus Shell, and Powering the Future: A Scientist’s Guide to Energy Independence.
-Best known for landmark book Discordant Harmonies: A New Ecology for the 21st Century,
+- 16 published books, including scientific, popular, nonfiction and fiction, most recently: a novel, Tsavo: Oddball Researchers Use Data and Guns to Save African Elephants; Nonfiction,including: 25 Myths that are Destroying the Environment; The Moon in the Nautilus Shell; and Powering the Future: A Scientist’s Guide to Energy Independence.
+Best known for landmark book Discordant Harmonies: A New Ecology for the 21st Century.

-∙ Developed the first successful computer ecosystem model, still in worldwide use in more than 50 versions.
+- Developed the first successful computer ecosystem model, JABOWA still in worldwide use in more than 50 versions.

-∙ Was one of the first ecologists to investigate possible ecological effects of climate change.
+- Was one of the first ecologists to investigate possible ecological effects of climate change (starting in 1968).

 Environmental Problems Solved

-Explorers Club, New York; Cosmos Club, Washington, DC; Fellow, AAAS; Sigma Xi; American Inst. of Biological Sciences; Ecological Society of America; Authors Guild; Teachers and Academic Textbook Assn; Commissioner, U.S. UNESCO Commission.
+Explorers Club, New York; Cosmos Club, Washington, DC; Fellow, AAAS; Sigma Xi; American Inst. of Biological Sciences; Authors Guild; Teachers and Academic Textbook Assn; Commissioner, U.S. UNESCO Commission.

-∙ Distinguished visitor professor: University of Notre Dame; University of Montana; Green Mountain College
+- Distinguished visiting professor: University of Notre Dame; University of Montana; Green Mountain College